First chapter | Previous chapter

 Adano was aware of the usual Mevara realm characteristics of the Quest game.
 Adamantium was extremely expensive, since only divine beings were able to create it.
 Steel was usually the abundant standard material for armor, sometimes in conjunction with kevlar.
 Sometimes, advanced titanium alloys were used by wealthy groups.
 Apart from its cost, a serious disadvantage of adamantium was that it could not be enhanced with enchantments, because they would disturb the delicate atomic structure of the metamaterial.
 Penetrating any kind of serious plate armor was quite difficult.
 Warhammers, maces, lances (on fast mounts), and heavy warbows (at short distances) were some of the few non-magical weapons that were capable of getting through plate armor.
 Certain kinds of arcane magic were also able to get through plate armor, though trying to heat or freeze your enemy to death with magic attacks was also a viable option.
 Most armor sets had weak spots, though it wasn’t easy at all hitting your opponent there.
 In the absence of better options, it was advisable to attack with weapons that could effectively cause some blunt trauma.
 The surest way of penetrating armor were managuns, propelling small armor piercing projectiles up to extreme velocities with intense magical telekinetic fields.
 They were the magic equivalent of railguns, so to speak.
 Thick adamantium armor was still capable of stopping ordinary managun projectiles, though.
 Another way of protecting yourself against managuns was to target their mana capacitor crystals with an anti-magical blast.
 For that reason, anti-magic blasters were quite popular.
 But then, you could protect yourself against them with special anti-anti-magic shields.
 Also, an effective way of deflecting managun projectiles were reactive magic shields that set up small mana deflagrations that diverted the path of an incoming projectile.
 Finally, multi layer magic shields were an option, also.
 Enemies protected with such magical shields could usually only be defeated with melee weapons, or by depleting their mana reserves.

 The existence of those kinds of magic attacks and defenses made combat in the Mevara Quest system quite elaborate.
 To make it even more complicated, there was a kind of stable magical plasma called ether.
 It was possible to create weapons made out of ether.
 They were able to penetrate even the toughest kinds of armor, but had the tendency to evaporate or explode when they got in contact with strong anti-magic blasts or magic shields.
 That fact made them a rather unpopular, but there were materials called ether composites that provided a metallic containment matrix for the ether field that protected it quite effectively from such critical failures.
-Ether composite weapons are generally among the most effective weapons in the world of Quest.
+Ether composite weapons were generally among the most effective weapons in the world of Quest.
 To ether composite weapons even the hardest conventional armor was more akin to a liquid like honey than anything else.
 There was the inglorious tendency of ether composite weapons to get stuck in armor, which was a good reason for having spare weapons in the likely case of that happening.
 Nevertheless, ether composite weapons were supremely effective against any kind of defence except for ether composite armor.
 The problem with ether composite armor is that it was quite weak against regular weapons.
 To ameliorate that issue, ether composite armor was sometimes “sandwiched” between other types of armor.
 Now with ether composite materials being very expensive on their own, the delicate sandwiching process required to integrate ether composite armor between regular layers of armor makes those types of armor almost as expensive as pure adamantium armor.
 The most expensive and generally best type or armor is called “adecti” armor, featuring an outer layer of adamantium, an intermediate ether composite layer, and a usually magically enhanced inner layer of titanium armor.
-Only gods and legendary heros used that kind of armor.
+Only gods and legendary heroes used that kind of armor.
 Killing enemies in adecti armor usually required overwhelming the use of overwhelming magic power, or anti-armor adamantium weapons.
 If you had none of those, your only realistic options were fleeing or surrendering.

 Recollecting this information and anticipating the upcoming spectacle with excitement made Adano nearly forget his current situation of being lost and abandoned.
 Nearly, but not entirely.
 The gravity of the situation weighed down on him like heavy storm clouds above his head.
 Lightning could strike him any time without prior warning.
 Worse yet, if it hit him, he wouldn’t know how to react.
 So, what could he do?
 He had to trust in fate.
 Trust that whatever he would be confronted with, he would find a way to master it.
 He could neither really trust his new companions, nor himself.
 Certainly not in the way that he could trust the wise.
 Despite all of that, he knew that indulging such thoughts wouldn’t help him.
 Adano needed to make strategically rational decisions.
 And his current situation mostly called for collecting more data and information.
 So, he remained passive and continued watching and observing.